aimxhaisse/geo-backtracer/README.md

 ## Status

-This is a work in progress, at the moment, this service can handle about 1 million active users sending 1 GPS point every minute.
-Horizontal scaling will increase this limit by orders of magnitude.
+The geo-backtracer can handle O(50 million) active users with ~10 machines.
+It scales linearly with the number of machines (i.e: doubling the number of machines doubles the load it can handle).

 ## Features